Police release name of man who died in submerged car

 Anderson said police still needed to forensically examine the crash vehicle and obtain formal statements from the female occupant and witnesses to the crash.

-Police were exploring all possible options a to what may have led to the crash, he said.
+Police were exploring all possible options as to what may have led to the crash, he said.

 A 48-year-old woman remains in Tauranga Hospital in a ward and her condition was described as "stable" by a hospital communication spokesman.